What You’ll Learn

 For most nonprofits, the fractional CIO model hits the sweet spot: enough hours to drive real change, without the cost of a full-time executive or the light-touch limitation of a vCIO who only checks in quarterly.

-What a Fractional CIO Actually Does for Nonprofits
+What Does a Fractional CIO Actually Do for Nonprofits?

 A fractional CIO is not another help desk resource.
 They sit at the leadership table and make sure technology serves your mission rather than holding it back.
 Here is what the role typically covers.